JoeyMckenzie/joeymckenzie.tech/content/2024/dapper-relations-multi-mapping-with-record-types.md

 Okay, that's a bunch of jargon, so let's break it down using something I think we all can understand: beer.

-Suppose we're modeling the relationships within a brewery CRM SaaS app of sorts that manages a breweries beer inventory and employees working for said breweries.
+Suppose we're modeling the relationships within a brewery CRM SaaS app called HopTracker that manages a brewery's beer inventory and employees working for said brewery.
 We can think of this in terms of a data model where a brewery:

 - has many beers
 - has many employees

-Though beers and employees associated to the brewery don't necessarily have a direct link to each, if we think in terms of a SQL query that's gets us an aggregate view of all of a brewery's beers and employees, it might looks something
+Though beers and employees associated to the brewery don't necessarily have a direct link to each, if we think in terms of a SQL query that's gets us an aggregate view of all of a brewery's beers and employees, it might look something
 like:

 ```sql